 The band structure is calculated along the k-point path defined by KPTPATH (Section 5.1.15).
-Alternatively, one can specify a file after INTERPOL, e.g., INTERPOL apts.
+Alternatively, one can specify a file after INTERPOL, e.g., INTERPOL "qpts".
 The k-point path is then taken from that file.
-(The file structure is the same as of "kpts" or "apts".)
+(The file structure is the same as that of the file "qpts" written by spex -w when KPTPATH is defined.
+1st line: number of k points, common denominator; 2nd, 3rd, ... lines: k points defined as three-tuples.)